zezba9000/Git-Game-GUI/README.md

 - Supports Meld, kDiff3, P4Merge and DiffMerge with no .gitconfig required

-- Auto check for external Git-Core and Git-LFS updates and auto install them (tested locally first)
+- Auto check for external Git-Core and Git-LFS updates and auto install them (tested locally first) (TODO)

 - gitk for history.

+- UI Cleanup (TODO)